 Draw a winding path and fill the spaces with math equations.
 Kids roll the dice and move from space to space (have them jump, skip, or twirl to mix things up).
 If they get the answer right, they move to the new space.
 If not, their turn is over.
 Customizable math games like this can be used at any level.

-19. Turn UNO into an action math game.
+32. Turn UNO into an active math game

 Learn more: Still Playing School

-20. Bowl them over while learning math facts.
+33. Bowl them over while learning math facts

-Math games using recycled materials are economical and good for the environment.
-Set up empty plastic bottles labeled one through 10, then roll the ball to see how many you can knock down.
+Active math games using recycled materials are economical and good for the environment.
+Set up empty plastic bottles labeled 1 through 10, then roll the ball to see how many you can knock down.
 Add up the numbers of the knocked-over bottles to get your score.

-22. Give an old game a math twist.
+35. Give a classic game a math twist

-Give new life to your Twister mat by adding numbers!
+Create active math games that give new life to existing resources.
+For example, add numbers to Twister!
 For more advanced players, instead of saying “Right hand 5,” try saying “Right hand 14 – 9” to make them think.